Accessibility Statement

 The latest version of the Hedia user manual, also called Instructions For Use, is provided as a PDF document within the app.
 It is currently not fully supporting built-in screen readers.

-We plan to improve the accessibility of our user manual during the first half of 2023.
+We plan to improve the accessibility of our user manual.

 Content that’s not within the scope of the accessibility regulations